TrustyJAID/Trusty-cogs-archive/README.md

 >Gab - Commands to require people to supply their gab account to gain access to a server.

 >Activity - cog to detect if a user has talked in a certain amount of time and if not kick them and send them an invite back to the server.

+>Serverwhitelist - Add a whitelist for which servers the bot can join.
+While the cog is loaded the bot will leave all new servers until the server ID is added to the whitelist.

 **Special cogs**